continusec/key-transparency/README.md

 Get the client, and use it to upload your public key.
 See [instructions here](Client-Guide.md).

+## Security and Privacy Goals
+Major security and privacy goals include:

+- Verifiable Transparent (auditable) log of all mutations, without being vulnerable to an offline directory harvest attack.

+- Ability for a typical client to efficiently verify their own key, and that of their friends, and that the state has advanced forward in time.

+Non-goals include:

+- Rock-solid validation of whether a party is authorized to upload a public key.
+Rather we make such an action transparent such that any interested party can see all changes to public keys for a user and take appropriate action if a misissued public key certificate is detected.

+## Future extensions

+It may be desired for another party to run their own Tree Head Log - in such a way all audited map states could be added their for efficient checking by clients.

 # Questions / feedback?

 For any questions / feedback, please open an issue in Github, or send mail to: <support@continusec.com>